Power Coding in the Office

 2020 CME Credit for Physicians

 After registering you will receive an initial confirmation with details for the workshop.
-Approximately one week prior to the event you will receive and email from firstname.lastname@example.org with login instructions.
-Additional reminder emails will be sent on the morning of the event.
+You will receive an additional email with login instructions.

-Additionally, once you receive your login information you can test your connection on the device you will be using for the livestream.
-We suggest you do this a few days in advance of the workshop so that you can reach out to the tech support if there are any issues.
+Once you receive your login information you can test your connection on the device you will be using for the on-demand workshop.

 The workshop content is copyrighted property of KarenZupko & Associates, Inc. Any rebroadcast, reproduction, or other use of the pictures, content and accounts of this workshop or the accompanying workbook without the express written consent of KarenZupko & Associates, Inc. is prohibited.